python/devguide/developer-workflow/development-cycle.rst

 All other issues should be deferred to the next development cycle, since stability is the strongest concern at this point.

-While the goal is to have no code changes between a RC and a final release, there may be a need for final documentation or test fixes.
+While the goal is to have no code changes between an RC and a final release, there may be a need for final documentation or test fixes.
 Any such proposed changes should be discussed first with the release manager.